You are here

 Seeing the Cathedral

-Church services and musical performances are another way to experience the church.
+Church services and musical performances are the only way to experience the cathedral for free.
 Sunday services are open to all, and Monday through Thursday at 5:30 p.m., evening concerts fill the nave with singing.

 After the National Cathedral, make a day of it exploring the Upper Northwest neighborhood.